AnK-Accelerated-Komputing/PressNet/datasets/README.md

 }
 ```
 ### Description
-- Each ```trajectory/group``` represent a single structural simulation.
+- Each ```trajectory/group```represents a single structural simulation.
-- ```mesh_pos``` represents the x, y and, z coordinate values of the mesh nodes at initial position or in the meshing
+- ```mesh_pos``` represents the x, y, and z coordinate values of the mesh nodes at the initial position or in the meshing
-- ```node_type``` represents one of the three types of node: normal, handle or, obstacle
+- ```node_type``` represents one of the three types of node: normal, handle, or obstacle
-  - Normal node types are node lying in the deforming plate and undergoes deformation.
+  - Normal node types are nodes lying in the deforming plate and undergoing deformation.
-  - Handle node types are node lying in the deforming plate but in contact with the lower die in the initial state such that the vertical deformation is zero at the given point.
+  - Handle node types are nodes lying in the deforming plate but in contact with the lower die in the initial state, such that the vertical deformation is zero at the given point.
-  - Obstacle node types are node lying in the upper die and lowe die body.
+  - Obstacle node types are nodes lying in the upper die and lower die body.
 - ```cells``` represent the list of mesh elements (tetrahedral in our case).
 Each row of cell contains list of four node which compose the given cell.
 The nodes are represented based on their serial number.
 - ```step_n```: The number of steps range from 1 to 1500 (or 1 to 400 in case of demo data) representing each step of the demo data.
-  - Each step contain values of current node position and stress value
+  - Each step contains values of the current node position and stress value
-  - ```curr_pos``` corresponds the x, y and, z values of each node respectively at the given time step.
+  - ```curr_pos``` corresponds to the x, y, and z values of each node, respectively, at the given time step.
-  - ```stress``` corresponds the von-misses-stress at each node respectively at the given time step.
+  - ```stress``` corresponds to the von Mises stress at each node, respectively, at the given time step.

 ## Meta JSON file
-This file contains the information regarding the each corresponding trajectory/group in the .h5 file.
+This file contains the information regarding each corresponding trajectory/group in the .h5 file.
 The information includes:
 - Die Shape
 - Simulation Name
 - Number of Nodes